queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 34,750

-+1 bonus to weapon attack rolls.
++1 bonus to weapon attack rolls

 ___Set Bonus (3 of 4).___ Any critical hit against you becomes a normal hit.